and all that

 The Mechanical Engineering curriculum can be considered in four primary divisions: Core (General Education), math and science, general engineering (GE), and major courses (ME).

-Be sure to familiarize yourself with your catalog (that of the year you began at SMU unless you have succeeded in switching to a newer catalog).
+Be sure to familiarize yourself with your catalog (that of the year you began at SMU unless you have succeeded in switching to a newer catalog.
 Not only are you required to fulfill the catalog requirements, SMU is also required to grant you a degree if you fulfill them.

-Here are recent catalogs, some with engineering bookmarks.
+Here are recent catalogs.

 - 2018-19 undergraduate catalog